-To move layers within the map element, select the map element, click the Move item content icon and move the layers within the map item frame with the left mouse button.
+To move layers within the map element, select the map element, click the solution the light move item content icon and move the layers within the map item frame with the left mouse button.
 After you have found the right place for an item, you can lock the item position within the Print Composer canvas.
-Select the map item and use the toolbar Lock Selected Items or the Items tab to Lock the item.
+Select the map item and use the toolbar lock Selected Items or the Items tab to Lock the item.
 A locked item can only be selected using the Items tab.
 Once selected you can use the Items tab to unlock individual items.
 The Unlock All Items icon will unlock all locked composer items.

-The Main properties dialog of the map Item Properties tab provides the following functionalities (see figure_composer_map_1):
+The Main properties dialog of the map Item Properties tab provides the following functionalities (see figure\composer\map\1):